samba-devcode/customer-management/README.md

-# Customer Management Application - maintains customers in the applications
+# Customer Management Application
+maintains customer details and can able to create or get customer by name/email.
+Customer tier will be populated based on their spending when user get customer.

 # Steps to setup in local
 ## Prerequisites: